 Eventually, I make my way towards the main Cemetery, crossing the threshold to arrive back at the familiar site of plastic barricades, electric rubbish bins, odd eagle, fake flowers.
 The space is empty today except for one woman.
 She is carrying an Umbrella.
 I get the immediate sense that she is displeased by my arrival.
 She heads in the opposite direction.
 Perhaps she does not yet See who the Real Enemy is.

-I wander over to my favourite bench beneath the Cedars, drawn intuitively to strong energy in this particular place.
+I wander over to my favourite bench beneath the Cypresses, drawn intuitively to strong energy in this particular place.
 My intuition is confirmed by a congregation of Feathered Familiars in the space, thoroughly animating it with activity.
 The air here is infused with the sound of music.
 Except today, no man-made compositions interrupt the space; the concert is fully Feathered Symphony.
 The Birdsong is industrious, spirited, electrified.
 Their energy is contagious.
 I understand immediately that they are the true Caretakers of the Cemetery, Bird Bathing the energy, cleansing, rejuvenating.
 I am delighted by this in-sight.

 I turn around to the sight of an ebony Raven traversing the sky above me and smile at his appropriateness: the bird of Odin, a dying/rising precursor to Christ.
 Odin sacrificed one eye in order to be able to See.
 Christianity, by contrast, takes both eyes away.
 No-seeing is Believing.

 I take a final wander through the Cemetery, allowing Cat Sight to guide me as I explore more statues.
 I see a man in marble looking ahead, with a woman’s body carved into the supportive pillar beneath him.
-She gazes so far up at him; her eyes disappear into the back of her head.
+She gazes so far up at him, her eyes disappear into the back of her head.
 Another man in stone stares directly at me.
 A female angel drapes across him; her eyes closed as she reverentially kisses his forehead.
 All the men look straight out; qualified, eyed, self-satisfied.
-I note the irony of an eyed-tribe wholly blinded by their privilege.
+I note the irony of an Eyed-Tribe wholly blinded by their privilege.

 As I make my way towards the exit, a single Feathered Familiar lands directly in front of me.
-Inspirited, my body instantly becomes aware that I have been sent a Tiny Messenger from the parallel reality within the Cemetery.
+Inspirited, my body instantly becomes aware that I have been sent a Tiny Messenger from the Parallel Reality within the Cemetery.
 We look directly into each other’s eyes, Soul Seeing.
 Melodically, she sings her Acknowledgment to me.
 I accept.
 She flutters away.
 Bird Sighted and delighted, I begin my departure.

 Exiting the Cemetery, I float towards the stairs thoroughly uplifted by my encounters with the Feathered Familiars.
 There is a sudden influx of tourists as I leave.
 They are all holding Umbrellas.
 Immediately, I am brought down by the sight.
 I tighten my Invisibility Cloak around me and slip away undetected.
 The No-Sight Sightseeing Spectacle commences behind me.